yurisuika/Zehn/README.md

 There are several options that mirror settings in Windows 10, such as using transparency effects and showing the accent color on window borders.
 Along with the choice of light or dark mode, you can ensure Zehn matches your Windows 10 setup!
 You can even let Zehn automatically sync with your system mode!

 Zehn is built on the foundation of variables to make broad-sweeping changes a breeze and offer a high degree of consistency.
-You can use Millennium's Quick CSS feature or modify `~/custom.css` on SFP to override these variables found in `~/css/variables.css`!
+You can use Millennium's Quick CSS feature or modify `custom.css` on SFP to override these variables found in `/css/variables.css`!

 > [!NOTE]
 > #### Millennium
 > Use Millennium's Library Manager to select Zehn's options inside of Steam.
 >
 > #### SFP
-> Edit the config in `~/options.json`.
+> Edit the config in `options.json`.
 Please reference the [wiki](https://github.com/yurisuika/Zehn/wiki) to know what the values for each option may be.

 ### Color Blending
 You can blend colors into both the foreground and background of Zehn.
 Give Steam more than just a native look, give it your look in either light or dark mode!